 م

-े Management Center v2.8.0 VPN TOPOLOGIES
+े Management Center v2.8.0 VPN TOPOLOGIES Add a VPN topology Search Search Search X Export VTI parameters to CSV

-+ Add a VPN topology ▼ Search × 1 Export Shape Status VPN type Name Descripti rt VTI parameters to CSV on Peers
++ Add a VPN topology ▼ Search × ★ Export VTI g Shape Status VPN type Name Description Peers

-CONFIGURATION - Con Policy-based Mesh 1 3 peers
+CONFIGURATION - 🗱 🜑 on Policy-based Mesh 1 3 peers

 Firewalls and Folders 🗱 💿 on Route-based Mesh 2 Dublin, Madrid

-🖽 VPN topologies C on Route-based Star 1 3 peers
+VPN topologies C on Route-based Star 1 3 peers

 Certificates

 Encryption profiles

 S OBJECTS

 DEPLOYMENT

 A MAINTENANCE

 - 2. In the window that opens, select Policy-based VPN and click on Create the topology. - 3.
 Enter a name.
 A description is optional. - 4.
 Select pre-shared key authentication. - 5.
 Generate a random key. - The strongest encryption profile is selected by default.
-The SMC server offers three preconfigured profiles.
+The SMC server offers pre-configured profiles.
 Create customized profiles in Configuration > Encryption profiles.
 Refer to the Stormshield Network User Configuration Manual for more information on encryption profile options. - 7.
 Choose the center of your topology.
 It will then show a star icon in the list of firewalls below, and the firewall will appear in bold. - 8.
 If needed, check the option Do not initiate the tunnels (Responder-only) if the IP address of the center of the topology is dynamic.
 Only the peers will then be able to mount the VPN tunnel.
-This option is available from the version 3.6.0 of the SN firewalls. - 9.
+This option is available from the version 3.6.0 of the SNS firewalls. - 9.
 Select your topology peers.
-You can only select connected or offline firewalls, and in at least version 3. - Select the traffic endpoints associated with each of your peers.
+You can only select connected or offline firewalls, and in at least version 3. - 10.
+Select the traffic endpoints associated with each of your peers.
 For further information on the Contact address and Output interface parameters, refer to the sections Defining the contact IP address of firewalls for VPN topologies and Selecting the output interface of firewalls for VPN topologies. - 11.
 Click on Apply. - 12.
 Deploy the configuration on the firewalls involved in the topology.
 The VPN configuration belongs to the firewall's global policy.

-7.2 Creating route-based VPN topologies
+8.2 Creating route-based VPN topologies

-In route-based VPN tunnels, traffic is routed via IPSec VTIs to link SN firewalls that the SMC server manages, as well as networks and hosts protected by these firewalls.
+In route-based VPN tunnels, traffic is routed via IPSec VTIs to link SNS firewalls that the SMC server manages, as well as networks and hosts protected by these firewalls.